 This is our dining room at move-in.
 The entire house was that builder beige color.
 At least here in the dining room and entry way it had that white trim to break it up.

-But that brassy chandelier.
+But this brassy chandelier.
 Oh help me.
 It had to go.

 But even then we weren't totally sure how to use this space.
 We were used to eating in our kitchen and the dining room is quite removed from the kitchen space.
 We thought maybe we'd put the girls playroom in this area but quickly learned two important things: